Traci Falbo Ultra Runner

 Factors Beyond Walking Distance

-7.1 Rest and Elevation
+7.1 Rest And Elevation

 Rest is crucial for healing.
 Elevating the injured foot when resting can help reduce swelling and promote circulation.